MonoTech01/Python-Programming/Visual Studio Code Quick Guide/Guide.md

 ## Step 3: Install Python Software in Microsoft store
 ![VScode](./Images/VScode4.png)

-When using python files on VS Code, please choose the interpreter "the downloaded Python software".
+When using python files on VS Code, please choose the interpreter the downloaded Python software.

 ![VScode](./Images/VScode5.png)